Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: sample and observations

 To obtain long-slit spectra of sources in our sample, we have used Robert Stobie Spectrograph \citep[RSS,][]{burgh2003,kobul2003} on the Southern African Large Telescope \citep[SALT,][]{buckley2006}.
 The RSS detector is a combination of three CCD detectors with total 3172 \cross\ 2052 pixels and spatial resolution of 0.1267\arc\ per pixel.
 We further used 2 \cross\ 2 binning to improve SNR.
 For all our observations we have used long-slit with width of 1.5\arc (matched to the typical seeing in Sutherland) and grating PG0900.
 The typical spectral resolution obtained is \til\ 350 \kms.
 The grating angle (GR-ANGLE) and camera angle (CAMANG), which determine the wavelength range covered, were set carefully from known redshift for each source such that \lya\ line falls in the most sensitive part of the CCD, and \civ\ and \heii\ lines are also covered.
 In all cases, we choose the sky position angle (PA) to accommodate a comparison star in the slit.
 This star spectrum is used for secondary flux calibration and constructing the spectral point spread function (SPSF) determination whenever needed.
 The observations were carried out between December 2016 to February 2020.

 The observational details are provided in Table \ref{tab_observations} (see the table foot note for the column information).
 In the following we identify sources using the source IDs given in the first column of this table.
 Each target is observed mostly along two position angles (PAs), so that we can study the spatial distribution of gas around the quasars.
 For extended radio sources, we also made an effort to align the slit along the radio axis.
 However, due to bad weather or scheduling constraints, for six targets spectra could be obtained along only one PA.
 The total on-source exposure times for each PA along with the number of exposures are provided in column 9 of the Table~\ref{tab_observations}.
 Each observation is usually split into two exposures of \til\ 1200 s, however for 6 sources we have more than two exposures available and for 2 only single exposure was obtained (see Table \ref{tab_observations} and Fig.~\ref{fig_ps1}).
 Therefore, total on-source exposure time is not uniform for all the sources in the sample.
+The sky conditions prevailed during our observations are summarized in the last column of the Table \ref{tab_observations}.